blakecromar/aws_command_line/README.md

 ```

 ## ssh ec2-user
+Used to connect to an EC2 instance <br>
-This only works with Mac and Linux operating systems <br>
+Note: This only works with Mac and Linux operating systems <br>
-Make sure that you are located in the same folder as your `.pem` file <br>
+Note: Make sure that you are located in the same folder as your `.pem` file <br>
-If you get a '[.pem file name]: bad permissions' error type `chmod 0400 [.pem file name]` to give it permissions
+Note: If you get a '[.pem file name]: bad permissions' error type `chmod 0400 [.pem file name]` to give it permissions

 ```
 ssh -i [.pem file name] ec2-user@[Public IPv4 address associated with EC2 Instance] | SSHing into EC2 Instance